cloudsftp/blog/content/posts/qmk-is-amazing/qmk-is-amazing.md

 Set out to do it.
 Implemet the uuid generation code - relatively ez.

+day 1: `ffaffa`

 My first implementation was trash and returned gibberish, as well as being not random.
-There are two problems now:
+There are three problems now:
-1. My implementation of generating UUIDs is wrong and
+1. My implementation of generating UUIDs is wrong,
+2. The code is triggered twice, and
-2. I can't use time.h from the C standard library for entropy.
+3. I can't use `time.h` from the C standard library for entropy.

 The first problem is easy to fix - just implement it in a way to run it on the PC to iterate fast and also enable me to do `println`-debugging.
+The second problem is also an easy fix - I just have to detect whether it is a key-down event or a key-up event and only trigger in one case.
-The second problem is a lot nore fundamental.
+But the third problem is a lot more fundamental.
 For a second I thought, I had no way to use time as entropy.

-Solving the first problem was relatively easy, as i had suspected.
+Solving the first problem was relatively easy, as I had suspected.
 I moved the code to its own [library](https://github.com/cloudsftp/qmk-zsa), wrote a main function and started debugging.
 The lib was ready before long - but I still needed to get entropy from my keyboard.

+day 2: `0000f42d-8ccf-4646-b129-5b045db47f7`
+todo: reconstruct actual uuid?

 After some searching I found [timer.h of TMK](https://github.com/tmk/tmk_keyboard/blob/master/tmk_core/common/timer.h).
 For testing purposes, started the timer just before reading it for the seed.
+Sometimes the UUID string started a few characters later.

+todo: pic?

-Sometimes the uuid string started a few characters later - this was a big success for me, since it hinted at rhe fact that I can get entropy this way.
+This was a big success for me, since it hinted at the fact that I can get entropy this way.
 I just need to start the timer earlier.
 Ideally once, when the keyboard starts up.
-So I did exactly that and dound a nice place to put `timer_init()` where it gets executed once on startup and does not kill my keyboard (yes I put it in the wrong place once and the keyboard stopped working).
+So I did exactly that and found a nice place to put `timer_init()` where it gets executed once on startup and does not kill my keyboard (yes I put it in the wrong place once and the keyboard stopped working).

 You can use the code I wrote too!
 I put it in a [library](https://github.com/cloudsftp/qmk-uuid) with some hints at how to use it on your keyboard.